gitlabhq/gitlabhq/doc/topics/autodevops/quick_start_guide.md

 # Getting started with Auto DevOps

-This is a step-by-step guide that will help you deploy a project hosted on GitLab.com to Google Kubernetes Engine, using [Auto DevOps](index.md).
+This is a step-by-step guide that will help you use [Auto DevOps](index.md) to deploy a project hosted on GitLab.com to Google Kubernetes Engine.

-We will use the Kubernetes integration that GitLab provides, so you won't have to create a Kubernetes cluster manually using the GCP console.
+We will use GitLab's native Kubernetes integration, so you will not need to create a Kubernetes cluster manually using the Google Cloud Platform console.
+We will create and deploy a simple application that we create from a GitLab template.

 ## Configuring your Google account

-Before creating and connecting your Kubernetes cluster to your GitLab project, you have to set up your Google Cloud account.
-If you don't already have one, go and create it at https://console.cloud.google.com.
-If you already have a Google account that you use to access Gmail, etc., you can use it to sign in the Google Cloud.
+Before creating and connecting your Kubernetes cluster to your GitLab project, you need a Google Cloud Platform account.
+If you don't already have one, sign up at https://console.cloud.google.com.
+You'll need to either sign in with an existing Google account (for example, one that you use to access Gmail, Drive, etc.) or create a new one.

 1. Follow the steps as outlined in the ["Before you begin" section of the Kubernetes Engine docs](https://cloud.google.com/kubernetes-engine/docs/quickstart#before-you-begin) in order for the required APIs and related services to be enabled.